Enhancing Smart Contract Security Analysis with Execution Property Graphs: Traversals-based Security Analysis

-\subsection{Reentrancy}
+\subsubsection{Reentrancy}

 The concept of reentrancy vulnerability has been well explored in prior research.
-Specifically, the reentrancy vulnerability is defined by three key characteristics: \textit{(i)} the presence of reentrant contract calls, \textit{(ii)} the control of asset transfers relying on outdated storage values, and \textit{(iii)} storage updates subsequent to asset transfers~\cite{rodler2019sereum}.
-In the following, we introduce a method for identifying reentrancy vulnerabilities with \EPG traversals.
+Specifically, the reentrancy attack is defined by three key characteristics: \textit{(i)} the presence of reentrant contract calls, \textit{(ii)} the control of asset transfers relying on outdated storage values, and \textit{(iii)} storage updates subsequent to asset transfers~\cite{rodler2019sereum}.

-We provide an overview of the traversals depicted in Figure~\ref{fig:reentrancy_traversal}.
-The traversals initially identify the occurrence of a reentrant invocation, subsequently collect all basic blocks that write to the control data source of the child invocation, and ultimately ascertain whether these basic blocks are executed following the child invocation.